prabinpebam/figma-liquid-glass/README.md

 ## Usage

-### Basic Workflow
-1. **Select a shape** in Figma (rectangle, frame, etc.)
+### Creating an Element
-2. **Open the Liquid Glass plugin**
+1. **Open the Liquid Glass plugin**.
-3. **Adjust parameters** using the sliders:
+2. **Adjust parameters** using the sliders to your preference.
-   - Edge thickness: Controls the width of the distortion effect
-   - Refraction strength: Intensity of the glass distortion
-   - Chromatic aberration: Color fringing effect at edges
-   - Background blur: Frosting/blur effect on the background
-4. **Click "Apply"** to apply the effect with full Figma styling

-### Automatic Updates
-- Shapes with applied Liquid Glass effect (identifiable by layer names like `[LG - ET20 RS25 CA5 BB0]`) will automatically update their background when moved or resized
-- The effect parameters are preserved from the original application
-- No need to manually reapply unless you want to change the effect parameters
+3. **Click "Create Liquid Glass"**.
+A new element will appear on your canvas.

+### Editing an Element
+1. **Select a Liquid Glass element** on the Figma canvas.
+2. The plugin UI will automatically update to show its current settings.
+3. **Adjust sliders** in the plugin to see the effect change in real-time.
+4. **Move, resize, or change the corner radius** of the main frame directly on the canvas.
+The effect will automatically update.

 ### Layer Naming Convention
 Applied effects use this naming format: